 Thinking about remodelling your home?
 If so, use the opportunity to upgrade your insulation.
 Installing a material with a higher R-value will keep your home’s temperature more comfortable and lower your heating bills.

-Heat flows from warm areas to cool areas until both spaces are the same temperature.
+Heat flows from warm areas to cool areas until both spaces are at the same temperature.
 R-value is the measurement of how much a material blocks this flow.
 The higher the value, the better the product will insulate.

 Best insulation for any renovation project

-Upgrading to insulation with a higher R-value will make your home more comfortable and lower your utility bills.
+Upgrading insulation with a higher R-value will make your home more comfortable and lower your utility bills.
 These are the areas in your home where insulation is most beneficial.

 If you’re finishing a basement for the first time, installing interior insulation in the walls will keep the space comfortable, dry and free of pests.
 Most types are acceptable for interior basement walls.

 The exterior walls